Aerial drone survey of aggregate stockpiles at quarry site

 Common Questions

-Using drones equipped with photogrammetry or LiDAR sensors, we capture high-resolution aerial data of stockpiles, earthworks, or cut/fill areas and calculate their volume accurately.
+A drone stockpile measurement uses a drone equipped with photogrammetry or LiDAR sensors to capture high-resolution aerial data of stockpiles, earthworks, or cut/fill areas and calculate their volume accurately.
 This workflow is faster, safer, and more efficient than traditional ground-based methods.

 Why do accurate stockpile volumes matter?